 The Stem Cell treatments vary from clinic to clinic.
 Some, like the one that treated Raina, use adult Stem Cells from the suffering pet itself.
 It is known as Autologous Stem Cell Therapy.
 In this case, the dog is put under anesthesia, and the veterinarian makes a minimally invasive cut and removes a few tablespoons of the animal’s fat.
 Then cells are isolated and multiplied, making a Stem Cell treatment that is injected back directly into the troubled joints.

 Medrego offers both Autologous and Allogeneic Stem Cell Therapy for animal’s treatment.
 Allogenic or donor-derived Stem Cell Therapy differs from Autologous Stem Cell Therapy with the fact that there is no need for invasive Stem Cells obtaining the procedure.
 Since this Stem Cell treatment contains Stem Cells obtained from a donor animal.
 This fact also affects the price of Stem Cell Therapy – having one invasive procedure less makes it less expensive.

 Some research also indicates that some animals produce more and “better” Stem Cells than others (meaning the cells’ characteristics are more predictable and consistent), so using Allogeneic cells from a donor animal can mean higher-quality cells.

-Non-invasive procedure comes with possibility of gaining higher quality cells.
-Additionlay it has lower price, a high success rate and it is 100% safe.
-Thereby, Allogenic Stem Cell Therapy is a great choice for your animals health.
+The non-invasive procedure comes with the possibility of gaining higher quality cells.
+Additionally it has a lower price, a high success rate and it is 100% safe.
+Thereby, Allogenic Stem Cell Therapy is a great choice for your animal’s health.